Social Responsibility – The future shape of business

 Why get accreditation:

-CSR-A has introduced a standard system that provides a simple and straight forward process where you can record your organisations activity against the CSR Four Pillars of environment, workplace, community and philanthropy.
-Each CSR Pillar is designed to help you audit, benchmark, improve, and impact report on areas such as energy and waste, health and wellbeing, community engagement and supporting charities.
-The CSR Accreditation shapes a policy that can then be developed in line with an ongoing CSR strategy that is integrated with the business strategy
+CSR-A has introduced a standard system that provides a simple and straight forward process where you can record your organisations activity against the Social Responsibility Four Pillars of environment, workplace, community and philanthropy.
+Each Social Responsibility Pillar is designed to help you audit, benchmark, improve, and impact report on areas such as energy and waste, health and wellbeing, community engagement and supporting charities.
+The CSR Accreditation shapes a policy that can then be developed in line with an ongoing Social Responsibility strategy that is integrated with the business strategy

-It is clear that organisations who understand their social responsibilities and explore ways in which CSR can be built into strategy are more likely to reap the rewards of enhanced competitive positions in the future, benefiting not only their shareholders but all stakeholders involved and the society at large.
+It is clear that organisations who understand their social responsibilities and explore ways in which Social Responsibility can be built into strategy are more likely to reap the rewards of enhanced competitive positions in the future, benefiting not only their shareholders but all stakeholders involved and the society at large.

 Customers want to trust organisations they engage with.
 Employees want to work for values-driven employers and investors want to know that a company is addressing its ethical responsibility.